-Each reason why the data must be collected is a purpose of processing and each of them must be included in the privacy notice provided to the data subject prior to collecting his/her data.
+Each reason why personal data is collected is a purpose of processing that must be set out in the privacy notice provided to the data subjects.

-It must also be checked if these purposes are legitimate.
-There is not much information about what legitimate purpose means exactly.
-However, “legitimate” means conforming to the law.
+These purposes must be legitimate.
+There is not much information about what legitimate purpose exactly means.
+However, the definition of “legitimate” is conforming to the law.
 Therefore we can construe “legitimate purpose” as purposes being in accordance with applicable law.

-In the case where controllers would like to use subject’s data for a new purpose not intended at the time of the data collection, it must check if this new purpose is compatible with the previous ones.
-If not, it should not process the data for this new purpose.
+In the case where controllers would like to use personal data for a new purpose not intended at the time of their collection, it must ensure this new purpose is compatible with the initial ones.

-If consent is required and obtained, it seems very unlikely the new purpose would be considered as incompatible with the initial ones as it is performed with the data subject’s additional consent.
+However, if consent is required and obtained, it seems very unlikely the new purpose would be considered as incompatible with the initial ones.

-In the other cases and more particularly where the data controller intends to rely on its legitimate interest, the incompatibility question should be answered very carefully, as the likelihood of incompatibility in this case is higher and more risk is taken.
+In the other cases and more particularly where the controller intends to rely on its legitimate interest, the incompatibility test should be carried out very carefully, as the likelihood of incompatibility is higher.